-Mexico City had not been high on my bucket list, but necessity meant we had to pass through when traveling from the Yucatan to San Miguel de Allende.
+Mexico City had not been high on my bucket list, but necessity meant we had to pass through when traveling from the Yucatan to start a long term house sit in the popular “pueblo magico”, San Miguel de Allende.

 What a surprise – it really was love at first sight!